The Role of the Expert in Advocacy

 The opposing expert

 In some cases that I have been involved in, the tribunal has directed experts to meet early in the case and to seek to agree on a common approach or common basis of the approach.
 While noble in its aim, this may be difficult to achieve in practice.
-Early on in the case, matters are simply less understood, and it is only by working through these, and the relevant documents, that the experts will start to see the areas where disagreement might arise – which makes putting a joint statement later in the process more appropriate.
+Early on in the case, matters are simply less understood, and it is only by working through these, and the relevant documents, that the experts will start to see the areas where disagreement will arise – which makes putting a joint statement later in the process more appropriate.

 Whenever prepared, the joint statement is all about communication.
 Here the experts are not advocating their respective positions but reconciling the differences between them to establish the key issues that the tribunal will need to decide.
 For instance, the experts may disagree whether a discount rate is 6 per cent or 9 per cent but agree that the answer lies within that range and the particular factors that, when properly considered, lead to an answer between those values.
 This avoids the tribunal having to deal with superfluous, immaterial or irrelevant material and focuses attention on the actual issues to decide, often lost in the detail of an individual expert’s report.